Guide to Using Snapchat for Marketing

 Swap Your Other Social Media Profile Images with Your Snapcode

 Brands like Toys “R” Us, The Huffington Post did it and that helped them get a lot more friends on Snapchat.
-In addition, you can send out messages, memes and more with your Snapcode in it to help get more friends on Snapchat.
+Also, you can send out messages, memes and more with your Snapcode in it to help get more friends on Snapchat.

 Print Your Snapcode on Other Items Such as Business Cards